ansible/workshops/exercises/ansible_network/1-explore/README.md

 <table>
 <thead>
   <tr>
-    <th>asdf</th>
+    <th>Before you get started, please join us on slack! <a href="https://join.slack.com/t/ansiblenetwork/shared_invite/zt-3zeqmhhx-zuID9uJqbbpZ2KdVeTwvzw">Click here to join the ansiblenetwork slack</a>.
+This will allow you to chat with other network automation engineers and get help after the workshops concludes.
+If the link goes stale please email <a href="mailto:ansible-network@redhat.com">Ansible Technical Marketing</a></th>
   </tr>
 </thead>
 </table>

-<table><tr><td>
-Before you get started, please join us on slack! <a href="https://join.slack.com/t/ansiblenetwork/shared_invite/zt-3zeqmhhx-zuID9uJqbbpZ2KdVeTwvzw">Click here to join the ansiblenetwork slack</a>.
-This will allow you to chat with other network automation engineers and get help after the workshops concludes.
-If the link goes stale please email <a href="mailto:ansible-network@redhat.com">Ansible Technical Marketing</a>
-</tr></td></table>

 ## Diagram